Anthony Smith (fighter): Personal life

-Smith is married.
-He has three daughters, born in 2011, 2014 and 2017.

 Home invasion incident

-At 4am on April 5, 2020, an intruder gained entry to Smith's home in Nebraska through an opened garage door.
+At approximately 4:00 a.m. on April 5, 2020, an intruder gained entry to Smith's home in Nebraska through an opened garage door.
 Smith found him "screaming at the top of his lungs" in his computer room, and proceeded to fight the man for five minutes until the police arrived.
 Smith states that the intruder "took everything that I gave him – every punch, every knee, every elbow.
 He took every single one of them and kept fighting me", describing the ordeal "as one of the toughest fights" of his life.
 The man was later identified to be 21-year-old Luke Haberman, an accomplished former high school wrestler.

+Passing of coach

+Weeks prior to his bout at UFC 310 in November 2024, Smith's longtime coach of over fifteen years Scott Morton died suddenly.